Check out my functions on my github project page 🙂

 This is the ROKU application all Greeks abroad were waiting for!

 Have you seen all those expensive services with monthly prices up to $40 ?
-Well mine is only $2.99 and you get all the major channels plus some other minor ones.
+Well this one is only $2.99 and you get all the major channels plus some other minor ones.

 I would really love to hear your feedback or suggestions for this project.
 I am also running a facebook page for it : https://www.facebook.com/greektvroku